CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Channeling Time*: 250 moves, minus 6 moves per level to a minimum of 125<br />
 *Effects*: Revives a single target with the REVIVES flag, charms it, and heals it for 50% to 80% of its hit points.
 The revived monster will be allied to you for the power's duration.
 You may repeatedly use Revivification on the same target as long as it's not pulped.<br />
 *Prerequisites*: Neuro-acceleration 8, Analgesic Block 6 *or* Pain Suppression 13<br />

+# Teleportation

+**Passive Power: Spacial Recalibration**: Immunity to teleglow and a small chance to avoid incoming damage: a 1% chance per attack plus 0.5% times the psion's highest-leveled teleportation power.

+## Blink
+*Difficulty*: 1<br />
+*Target*: Between 5 and 15 squares away, with a variance of 1 to 5 squares from the initial point<br />
+*Duration*: Instant<br />
+*Stamina Cost*: 900, minus 55 per level to a minimum of 350<br />
+*Channeling Time*: 50 moves, minus 3.5 moves per level to a minimum of 5<br />
+*Effects*: The psion vanishes and reappears nearby.
+They cannot control exactly where they end up.
+While there is no danger of teleporting into a wall or solid rock, if above ground level it is possible to teleport into open air, after which the psion will fall normally.<br />
+*Prerequisites*: Starting power<br />

+## Stutterstep
+*Difficulty*: 2<br />
+*Target*: One target within 3 squares plus 1.2 squares per power level, with an AoE increasing by 1 per 5 power levels<br />
+*Duration*: 1.25 seconds to 15 seconds, plus 0.75 to 2 seconds per power level<br />
+*Stamina Cost*: 2000, minus 75 per level to a minimum of 750<br />
+*Channeling Time*: 80 moves, minus 4.5 moves per level to a minimum of 35<br />
+*Effects*: Warp space around the target, increasing relative distances and reducing their speed by 40.<br />
+*Prerequisites*: Starting power<br />

+## Phase
+*Difficulty*: 2<br />
+*Target*: 2 squares plus 1 square per 10 power levels to a maximum of 4 squares<br />
+*Duration*: Instant<br />
+*Stamina Cost*: 2500, minus 65 per level to a minimum of 1250<br />
+*Channeling Time*: 65 moves, minus 3 moves per level to a minimum of 15<br />
+*Effects*: Travel a short distance through the Nether and re-emerge nearby, allowing the psion to bypass a door or travel from the ground floor to the second floor.<br />
+*Prerequisites*: Blink 6<br />

+## Extended Stride (C)
+*Difficulty*: 3<br />
+*Target*: Self<br />
+*Duration*: 30 seconds to 5 minutes, plus 11 to 37 seconds per power level<br />
+*Stamina Cost*: 3500, minus 95 per level to a minimum of 1750<br />
+*Channeling Time*: 85 moves, minus 7 moves per level to a minimum of 25<br />
+*Effects*: Shorten relative distances nearby, allowing the psions to travel faster than their stride would indicate.
+Reduces move cost by 5% plus 2% per power level to a maximum of 60% reduced move cost.<br />
+*Prerequisites*: Phase 4, Stutterstep 6<br />

+## Transposition
+*Difficulty*: 4<br />
+*Target*: One target within 1 square plus 1.5 squares per power levels<br />
+*Duration*: Instant<br />
+*Stamina Cost*: 2750, minus 85 per level to a minimum of 1500<br />
+*Channeling Time*: 75 moves, minus 2.5 moves per level to a minimum of 30<br />
+*Effects*: Extangle the psion's position with the target's and then swap places, exchanging positions.<br />
+*Prerequisites*: Displacement 5, Extended Stride 5<br />

+## Displacement
+*Difficulty*: 4<br />
+*Target*: One target within range 1<br />
+*Duration*: Instant<br />
+*Stamina Cost*: 4000, minus 65 per level to a minimum of 1750<br />
+*Channeling Time*: 95 moves, minus 4 moves per level to a minimum of 25<br />
+*Effects*: Touch a single target and teleport them through the Nether, sending them anywhere within 5 to 15 squares with a variance of 1 to 5 squares from that point (the same as Blink).<br />
+*Prerequisites*: Stutterstep 10, Phase 5 <br />

+## Spacial Vortex
+*Difficulty*: 5<br />
+*Target*: An area of 3 squares plus 1 square per 4 power levels, with a range of 5 squares plus 1.2 squares per power level<br />
+*Duration*: Instant<br />
+*Stamina Cost*: 5500, minus 75 per level to a minimum of 3000<br />
+*Channeling Time*: 80 moves, minus 2 moves per level to a minimum of 45<br />
+*Effects*: Warp space and draw everyone within toward the central point.
+All targets within the AoE are pulled toward the center by 1 square per 4 power levels, to a maximum of 8 squares toward the center.<br />
+*Prerequisites*: Stutterstep 10 *or* Transposition 6, Extended Stride 4<br />

+## Farstep
+*Difficulty*: 6<br />
+*Target*: Anywhere within 2 square plus 1.5 squares per power level<br />
+*Duration*: Instant<br />
+*Stamina Cost*: 6500, minus 105 per level to a minimum of 2750<br />
+*Channeling Time*: 75 moves, minus 3 moves per level to a minimum of 30<br />
+*Effects*: Step into the Nether and re-emerge at a location nearby.
+Farstep works through walls and across Z levels.<br />
+*Prerequisites*: Phase 10, Extended Stride 8 *or* Spacial Vortex 6 <br />

+## Oubliette
+*Difficulty*: 7<br />
+*Target*: A single target within 2 squares plus 1.5 squares per power level<br />
+*Duration*: Instant<br />
+*Stamina Cost*: 7500, minus 170 per level to a minimum of 4600<br />
+*Channeling Time*: 150 moves, minus 5.5 moves per level to a minimum of 75<br />
+*Effects*: Teleports a single monster somewhere *else*, removing them and anything they might drop.
+The monster must have HP lower than 15 to 350, plus 15 to 35 per power level, randomly determined when the power is used.
+Oubliette cannot currently affect NPCs.<br />
+*Prerequisites*: Displacement 10, Farstep 6 *or* Transposition 8 *or * Spacial Vortex 8<br />

+## Gateway
+*Difficulty*: 8<br />
+*Target*: One attuned location<br />
+*Duration*: Instant<br />
+*Stamina Cost*: 10000, minus 200 per level to a minimum of 6000<br />
+*Channeling Time*: 200 moves, minus 5.5 moves per level to a minimum of 75.
+Attunement takes 8 hours, minus 30 minutes per power level of Gateway to a minimum of 30 minutes<br />
+*Effects*: Transport yourself through the Nether to an attuned location.
+This power works at any distance..<br />
+*Prerequisites*: Farstep 10, Extended Stride 10 <br />

+## Breach
+*Difficulty*: 7<br />
+*Target*: A single target within 2 squares plus 1.3 squares per power level<br />
+*Duration*: Indefinitet<br />
+*Stamina Cost*: 9000, minus 250 per level to a minimum of 4500<br />
+*Channeling Time*: 250 moves, minus 6.5 moves per level to a minimum of 125<br />
+*Effects*: Opens a portal to the Nether and allows something to come through: from 1 to 3 monsters from the GROUP_NETHER_BREACH monster group.
+The psion has no control over what exactly comes through and no control over what they do when they arrive.<br />
+*Prerequisites*: Displacement 12 *or* Oubliette 7, Gateway 6<br />